-Pls 280 The Judicial Process 5 credits

-Overview of the role of law and the judiciary in American political life; the powers and limitations of the judiciary; individual rights in legal conflicts; study of selected key cases.
+Pls 208 The Judicial Process 5 credit (280) Overview of the role of law and the judiciary in Ameri can political life; the powers and limitations of the judi ciary; individual rights in legal conflicts; study of select ed key cases.
 Designed especially for non-majors.

+- Pls 210 Introduction to Local and State Politics 5 credits
-Pls 289 Introduction to Political Philosophy An overview of political ideas from East to West, from Plato to present; application of these ideas to contemporary society.

-PIs 291 Special Topics 1-5 credits
+Examination of structures and functions of political institutions at local, state, county and special district levels, especially legislative, executive and judicial systems. - Pls 230 Industrial Democracies 5 credits Social divisions, participation, policy processes in West Europe, North America, and Japan.
+Popular values, power distribution, and the future of democracy. - Pls 253 Introduction to Political Philosophy 5 credits (289) An overview of political ideas from East to West, from Plato to present; application of these ideas to contemporary society. - Pls 260 Introduction to International Politics 5 credits (249) Analysis of the dynamic forces in international relations; power nationalism, sovereignty, colonialism, imperialism, theories of war and peace. - Pls 291 Special Topics 1-5 credits

+Pls 292

-PIs 292 Special Topics 1-5 credits
+Special Topics

-PIs 293 Special Topics 1-5 credits
+1-5 credits

-Pls 324 Political Parties and Interest Groups 5 credits Theories, organization, strategy and leadership or American political parties, campaigns and party leadership.
-Role of interest groups in the American political process.

-Pls 330 Soviet Union and East Europe 5 credits Goals, structures, and processes of Soviet oligarchic rule.
+Pls 293 Special Topics 1-5 credits - (374) The American Presidency 5 credits Analysis of powers of American presidents: relation-ship with Congress, bureaucracy, judiciary, private sector and with foreign góvernments. - (324) Political Parties and Interest Groups 5 credits Theories, organization, strategy and leadership of American political parties, campaigns and party leadership.
+Role of interest groups in the American political process. - Pls 310 Urban Politics and Public Policy 5 credits (372) Problems of large American cities with special emphasis on transportation, housing, public safety and planning problems.
+Fiscal problems of American cities; public school politics. - Pls 330 Soviet Union and East Europe 5 credits Goals, structures, and processes of Soviet oligarchic rule.
 Social changes, economic dilemmas, ethnic conflict, law, dissent, and welfare.
-East European variations.

-Pls 335 Welfare States and Planned Societies 5 credits Politics of social planning in Sweden, Britain, US, and other welfare states.
+East European variations. - Pls 335 Welfare States and Planned Societies 5 credits Politics of social planning in Sweden, Britain, US, and other welfare states.
 Health care, pensions, urban planning, economic regulation.
-Public goods and private choices.

-Pls 337 Politics of Developing Countries 5 credits

-Emergence of nationalism, resistance and conflict in the modernization process, economic modernization, patterns and problems of political development.

-Pls 350 International Law 5 credits Fundamentals of international law; states and international law; the individual in international law; creation; application and enforcement of international law.

-Pls 353 Topics in Political Philosophy Enduring problems in political phi

-Enduring problems in political philosophy will be critically examined through the systematic thought of great theorists from Plato through Hegel.

-Pls 354 Western Marxism

-Critical examination of the political and social philosophy of Karl Marx and selected interpretations of his philosophy.
+Public goods and private choices. - Pls 337 Politics of Developing Countries 5 credits Emergence of nationalism, resistance and conflict in the modernization process, economic modernization, patterns and problems of political development. - Pls 353 Topics in Political Philosophy 5 credits Enduring problems in political philosophy will be critically examined through the systematic thought of great theorists from Plato through Hegel. - Pls 354 Western Marxism 5 credits Critical examination of the political and social philosophy of Karl Marx and selected interpretations of his philosophy.

-Pls 355 Contemporary Political Thought

-A critical examination of selected contemporary political ideas and theories.

-Pls 358 Politics of Scarcity 5 credits A study of the economic and political causes and consequences of ecological scarcity in the industrial and non-industrial world.
+- Pls 355 Contemporary Political Thought 5 credits A critical examination of selected contemporary political ideas and theories. - Pls 358 Politics of Scarcity 5 credits A study of the economic and political causes and consequences of ecological scarcity in the industrial and non-industrial world. - Pls 361 (350) International Law 5 credits Fundamentals of international law; states and international law; the individual in international law; creation; application and enforcement of international law. - (385) Peace and The United Nations 5 credits Introduction to the history, theories and problems of international organizations; the League of Nations and the United Nations and the Specialized Agencies. - Pls 365 United States Foreign Policy 3-5 credits

-Pls 372 Urban Politics and Public Policy 5 credits Problems of large American cities with special emphasis on transportation, housing, public safety and planning problems.
-Fiscal problems of American cities; public school politics.

-Pls 374 The American Presidency 5 credits Analysis of powers of American presidents: relationship with Congress, bureaucracy, judiciary, private sector and with foreign governments.

-Pls 381 United States Foreign Policy 3-5 credits Constitutional framework; major factors in formulation and execution of foreign policy; American policy in Europe, the Near East, Africa, the Far East and in Latin America historically and current.
+(381) Constitutional framework; major factors in formulation and execution of foreign policy; American policy in Europe, the Near East, Africa, the Far East and in Latin American historically and currently.